arlowatts/torys-map/worldbuilding/locations/andal/days-end/ahahbus-house.md

 Additionally, one of the floor tiles here has been loosened and is removable; a successful DC 14 Wisdom (Perception) or Intelligence (Investigation) check is required to spot it.
 The tile can be easily lifted, revealing a small hollow containing an old and worn book and an ash wand.
 This is Ahahbu's druidic equipment; she keeps it hidden because she knows she would be executed if anyone discovered that she was a druid of the eclipse.

-The book is titled "Magics Under The Noon-Night" and describes a number of techniques, practices, and even specific spells that a Druid of the Eclipse can use to improve their powers.
+The book is titled *Magics Under The Noon-Night* and describes a number of techniques, practices, and even specific spells that a Druid of the Eclipse can use to improve their powers.
 The wand, made from the wood of an ash tree, is Ahahbu's Druidic Focus.